-Quick Reviews: Riz Ahmed Capably Shoulders ‘Sound of Metal’
+Quick Crit: Riz Ahmed Capably Shoulders ‘Sound of Metal’

 As terrible as it is to start a review with a qualitative judgment, nobody can afford to follow old-school guidelines with Google’s new SEO rules, whatever they may be — we’re all still figuring it out.
 So: Darius Marder’s ‘Sound of Metal’ is quite good, worth watching.